skiselev/xiflash/README.md

 1. Re-program the system BIOS with the image from bios.bin file:
 > xiflash -i bios.bin -p

-Note: It is assumed that bios.bin is a valid system BIOS ROM image, and its size is either 32 KiB or 64 KiB. xiflash will program 32 KiB images starting from address 0xF8000, and 64 KiB images starting from address 0xF0000
+Note: It is assumed that bios.bin is a valid system BIOS ROM image, and its size is 24 KiB, 32 KiB or 64 KiB. xiflash will program 24 KiB images starting from address 0xFA000, 32 KiB images starting from address 0xF8000, and 64 KiB images starting from address 0xF0000

 2. Read the current system BIOS code from the code and save it to the backup.bin file:
 > xiflash -o backup.bin -r